Café de Coral: Super Super Congee & Noodles

 Super Super Congee & Noodles is a fast-food chain serving congee and various noodle dishes.
 As of March 2006, 50 locations were in Hong Kong, including two in Tsing Yi and one in Wong Tai Sin.

 MiXian Sense

 MiXian Sense is a specialty restaurant chain that serves its own special Sichuan spiced tomato soup rice noodles, with other choices of sweet tomato soup rice noodles and the classic pork bone broth soups and Sichuan spice soup rice noodles.
 First established in Ching Yi in 2012, it has now expanded all over Hong Kong in 16 locations.

 Oliver's Super Sandwich

 Oliver's Super Sandwich was introduced to Hong Kong in 1987 and was rebranded in 2012 by Cafe de Coral.
 This brand mainly serves freshly made sandwiches, light pasta, and steamed potatoes topped with mixes of eggs and salmon.

 Other brands

-Other brands include Little Onion, The Cup, 360 Series, ZAKKA, Shanghai Lao Lao, and Dong Dong Tei.
+Other brands include Little Onion, The Cup, 360 Series, ZAKKA, Shanghai Lao Lao, and Don Don Tei.